Designing for CloudKit

 CKRecordZone class.
-Zones are a useful way to arrange a discrete group of records but are supported only in private databases.
-Zones cannot created in a public database.
+Zones are a useful way to arrange a discrete group of records, but they are supported only in private databases.
+Zones cannot be created in a public database.

 When defining your app’s record types, it helps to understand how you use those record types in your app.
 Here are some tips to help you make better choices during the design process:

 Organize your records around a central record type.
 A good organization strategy is to define one primary record type and additional record types to support the primary type.
 Using this type of organization lets you focus your queries on your primary record type and then fetch any supporting objects as needed.
-If you define too many primary record types, your app’s interface may require more complexity to select or search for relevant records.
-For example, a calendar app might define a single calendar record (the primary record type) that contains multiple event records (a secondary record type) corresponding to events on that calendar.
+For example, a calendar app might define a single calendar record (the primary record type), as well as multiple event records (a secondary record type) corresponding to events on that calendar.

-CKReferenceobject to establish a formal relationship between the two objects.
-References also let you establish an ownership model between objects that can make deleting those records easier.
+CKReferenceobject to represent a formal one-to-one or one-to-many relationship between model objects.
+References also let you establish an ownership model between records that can make deleting records easier.

 Include version information in your records.
 A version number can help you decide at runtime what information might be available in a given record.

 Handle missing keys gracefully in your code.
 For each record you create, you are not required to provide values for all keys contained in the record type.
-For any keys you do not specify, the corresponding value is
+For any keys you do not specify, CloudKit sets the corresponding value to

 nil.
 Your app should be able to handle keys with

 nilvalues in an appropriate way.
-Being able to handle missing keys becomes important when new versions of your app access records created by an older version.
+Being able to handle these “missing keys” becomes important when new versions of your app access records created by an older version.

 Avoid complex graphs of records.
-Creating a complex set of relationships between records creates the potential for problems later when you need to update or delete records.
-If the owner relationships among your records are complex, it might be difficult to delete records later without leaving other records in an inconsistent state.
+Creating a complex network of references between records may result in problems later when you need to update or delete records.
+If the owner references among your records are complex, it might be difficult to delete records later without leaving other records in an inconsistent state.

 Use assets for discrete data files.
-When you want to associate images or other discrete files with a record, use a
+When you want to associate images or other discrete files with a record, use an Asset type (a

-CKAssetobject to do so.
-The total size of a record’s data is limited to 1 MB though assets do not count against that limit.
+CKAssetobject in your code) to represent that field in the record.
+The total size of a record’s data is limited to 1 MB, though assets do not count against that limit.

-As you design the record types for your app, make sure those records meet your needs but do not restrict you from making changes in the future.
-It is easy to add new fields to a record, however, a field cannot be removed or its data types changed after you deploy your records to a production environment.
-There are some ways that you can make updating your app easier in the future:
+As you design the record types for your app, make sure those records meet your needs but do not restrict you from making changes to the schema in the future.
+After you deploy the schema to the production environment, you can add fields to a record, but you cannot delete a field or change its data type.
+Follow these tips to make updating your schema easier in the future:

-Use new keys to represent new data types.
-Adding new keys to records is a simple process.
-A new version of your app can incrementally update records as it touches them by adding whatever keys it needs.
+Add new fields to represent new data types.
+A new version of your app can add the missing keys to records as it fetches and saves them to the database.

 Define record types that do not lose data integrity easily.
 Each new version of your app must create records that do not break older versions of the app.
 The best way to ensure data integrity is to minimize the amount of validation required for a record: